Skip to content

 GdBi=10log10(1.5RrRr+RL)G_{\text{dBi}} = 10 \log_{10}\left(1.5 \cdot \frac{R_r}{R_r + R_L}\right)

-The factor of 1.5 (1.76 dBi) is the directivity of a small loop — identical to a short dipole.
-Efficiency η=Rr/(Rr+RL)\eta = R_r / (R_r + R_L) is what makes or breaks the design.
+That 1.5 factor (1.76 dBi) is the directivity of a small loop — it's actually identical to a short dipole's pattern.
+The efficiency η=Rr/(Rr+RL)\eta = R_r / (R_r + R_L) is what really determines whether your design is going to work or just warm up the copper.

 λ=cf=3×10814×106=21.43 m\lambda = \frac{c}{f} = \frac{3 \times 10^8}{14 \times 10^6} = 21.43 \text{ m}